appium/appium-inspector/docs/session-builder/saved-capability-sets.md

 ![Saved Caps Set List](assets/images/saved-capability-sets/saved-caps-set-list.png)

 Selecting any set populates the JSON structure on the right side with the contents of the set.
+The Actions column of each set also has 3 buttons:

-There are also 2 buttons: one for opening the set in the Capability Builder tab, and one for deleting the set.
+- Open the set in the Capability Builder tab
+- Export the set (along with the current session details) as an `.appiumsession` file
+- Delete the set

+There is also a button at the bottom of the saved capability sets list, which can be used to import previously exported `.appiumsession` files and automatically add them to the list of saved capability sets.
+Multiple files can be imported at the same time.

+!!! tip

+    If you have installed the standalone desktop app version, you can also open an `.appiumsession` file using your file manager/command line.
+This will launch the Inspector and load the session file details in the [Capability Builder tab](./capability-builder.md), which may be useful if you do not want to add it as a saved capability set.

 ## Saved Capability Set JSON Structure